projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 handler (refer to :ref:`hld-io-emulation` for details on I/O emulation) which calls APIs to set up a remapping for the to-be-unmasked interrupt.

-Remapping of (virtual) PIC interrupts are set up in a similar sequence:
+Remapping of (virtual) MSI interrupts are set up in a similar sequence:

 .. figure:: images/passthru-image98.png
    :align: center